pag4k/CS-DelaunayTriangulation/README.md

 # CS-DelaunayTriangulation

 A simple C# library that generates 2D Delaunay triangulations from generic types.
-It is based a sweepline algorithm were triangles are processed from left to right.
+It is based a sweep line algorithm were triangles are processed from left to right.

 ## Getting Started

-These instructions will explain how to integrate this library to your project.
+These instructions will explain how to integrate this library into your project.
 The examples are from Unity.

 ### Installing